 Narcissists seem to have taken a crash course in emotional engineering.
 When they shower love, it’s like winning the emotional lottery.
 When they pull back, it’s a bankrupt jackpot.
 Post-breakup, you’re not just missing them; you’re also wrestling with the remnants of those turbulent ups and downs.

-When someone is gaslighting you – it is less of a “rabbit out of the hat” trick – and more about “making your sanity vanish.”
-With a narcissist’s talent for distorting reality, you’re left wondering if your memories came with a faulty switch.
-Unraveling their web of deceptions can feel like trying to read a novel in a language you don’t speak.
+When someone is gaslighting you – it is less of a “rabbit out of a hat” trick – and more about “making your sanity vanish.”

 Narcissists tend to corner their market — that market being you.
 It’s ironic how someone who craves admiration convinces you to cut ties with those who genuinely care.
 As the fog lifts, you’re basically sending out reunion invitations to your own life.